rbhogal/game-save-app/README.md

 * Screenshots
 * Artworks gallery
 * Click on images to zoom in and scroll through gallery (no loading spinner currently, may have to wait for next image to load)
-* Add button to add to your list
+* Add game to your wishlist

 ### Save Games to List
 * View (or delete) your saved games by clicking "Saved Games" via the profile button dropdown